postfixadmin/postfixadmin/AUTOCONFIG/INSTALL.md

 ## Quick background & overview

-Autodiscovery is a somewhat standardised features that makes it possible for mail client to find out the proper configuration for a mail account, and to prevent the every day user from guessing the right parameters.
+Autodiscovery is a somewhat standardised feature that makes it possible for mail client to find out the proper configuration for a mail account, and to prevent the every day user from guessing the right parameters.

 Let's take the example of joe@example.com.